554 total views, 2 views today

 - An exact return on investment can be tracked and has proven to be high when done properly.
 Email marketing is often reported as second only to search marketing as the most effective online marketing tactic.

-- Over half of all Internet users check or send email on a typical day.
+- Over half of all Internet users check or send an email on a typical day.

 - Email allows marketers to reach out to consumers with personalized, relevant, dynamic messages.